-Ok, the idea is that when you buy something from IKEA that is unfinished you finish it!
-When I say unfinished I don’t mean the assembly bit I mean the varnishing and paint.
+Okay, the idea is that when you buy unfinished something from IKEA, you finish it!
+When I say unfinished, I don’t mean the assembly bit I mean the varnishing and paint.
 A classic example of an IKEA unfinished product is the IKEA Moppe.

-If you not familiar with IKEA names the Moppe is an unfinished birch wood mini chest.
-Really handy for storing little bits and pieces.
+If you are unfamiliar with IKEA names, the Moppe is an unfinished birch wood mini chest.
+They are really handy for storing little bits and pieces.

-I’ve had my Moppe for over 10 years and I still hadn’t finished it.
+I’ve had my IKEA Moppe for over ten years, and I still haven’t finished it.
 It just sat on a shelf in the playroom.
-I stuffed the drawers of the Moppe full of the little things I find and didn’t want to throw away just in case they were a vital component of some toy or electronic gadget.
+I stuffed the drawers full of the little things I find and didn’t want to throw them away just in case they were a vital component of some toy or electronic gadget.

-Well, the other day I decided that it was time to finally finish my unfinished IKEA Moppe.
-I emptied the drawers of all the little things that hadn’t turned out to be important, (but I’ll hang on to them just in case).
-And now that I no longer have need of a playroom I gave my IKEA Moppe sophisticated make-over.
+The other day, I decided it was time to finish my IKEA Moppe.
+I emptied the drawers of all the little things that hadn’t turned out to be important (but I’ll hang on to them just in case).

-Anyway, I love how this IKEA Moppe has turned out the combination of maps and leather has really transformed it into something more elegant and finished!
+Anyway, I love how this IKEA Moppe has turned out.
+The combination of maps and leather has transformed it into something more elegant and finished!

 - An IKEA Moppe – They are still available in Ikea in various sizes.
 You can, of course, use this tutorial for any wooden chest you want to pimp.